 Keep an overview of your scheduling and all your posted content

 Additionally, you can keep a clear overview of all your scheduled posts and easily fill empty slots in your editorial plan by adding new posts with a simple click on the empty space in your calendar.
 Take a look at the calendar when scheduling new posts or directly add new schedulings in your calendar view.

 Choose the blog post you’d like to add to your editorial plan from the selection of posts and pages, published or scheduled for publication on your blog, in the pop-up window.
 With a click on “Share on Social Media”, you will then be forwarded to the Blog2Social preview to customize your Social Media posts with individual comments, images, hashtags, and handles.

 Schedule your evergreen content to post for the next few weeks or months — and then drop trending content into your schedule as it arises.

 Wrap up: Your Social Media Posting Schedule will be most effective when customized to your communities preferences

-Social media networks are more and more busy everyday and there will always be something new to like, share, retweet or comment.
+Social media networks are busier and busier every day and there will always be something new to like, share, retweet or comment.
 Keeping in touch with your community and actively engaging with influencers or potential business partners is something you cannot put on hold.
 To save time for your day-to-day business and engaging with your community, you can look to social media automation for help.

-Who doesn’t dream of intriguing social feeds, packed with articles, graphics, videos and personal comments every day?
+Who doesn’t dream of intriguing social feeds, packed with articles, graphics, videos, and personal comments every day?
 Social networks are among the most powerful sources for blog traffic and can help your skyrocket your page visits.
-Nevertheless, you shouldn’t blindly set your social media management on autopilot in hopes for more blog traffic.
+Nevertheless, you shouldn’t blindly set your social media management on autopilot in hopes of more blog traffic.